anveshiano/cookbook/handbook/information-security/use-of-cryptographic-controls-policy.md

 On mobile devices, 1Password offers integrations with browsers and apps on iOS and Android devices using various methods.

+During on-boarding, you will be provided with a company-licensed 1Password vault for storing your passwords.
+You must use this for DVELP accounts.
+This includes using the 1Password password generator to create secure passwords.

+Storing login credentials for DVELP accounts anywhere other than 1Password is prohibited.

+Please note that although the 1Password account is licensed by DVELP, your personal vault is completely private to you.
+This allows you to use the 1Password vault for your personal accounts as well.

+For guidance on using and getting the most out of 1Password, please see [their website](https://support.1password.com/explore/get-started/).

 ## Device encryption and password policies

 Just having a strong password is not enough if someone has physically lost a device.
 Swapping your hard disk into another PC, Mac or linux computer allows for direct data access if the contents are not encrypted.
 Device encryption is a solution for protecting all of the data and information on a device.
 It converts all of the data stored on your device into a format that can only be read with the correct credentials.